gitjuba/javascript-roguelike/LOG.md

 There are probably some data structures which would speed up the implementation, but let's go with a basic `Array` for the open set and a `Map` for the cost functions.

 Hmm, adding entries to a `Map` with object keys doesn't really work.
 Let's just use an `Object` and compute the keys from the tile coordinates.
 Using a hash function, that is, and in our case a simple hash is given by e.g. `100*x+y`, because `0 < x,y < 100`.
 Just add the hash value to all objects added to the open set.

+Adding wayfinding to the game:

+- player navigating to staircases
+  - press `g` followed by either `<` or `>`
+  - player needs to have seen the staircase in order for wayfinding to take effect
+  - later, when other wayfinding targets are introduced, show a list of them to the player when initiating wayfinding
+- monster wayfinding
+  - the monster "system" needs an overhaul, maybe monster wayfinding could be a part of that, scope it out of the current goal
+  - for the future, monsters could have different behaviors
+    - patrol a given route (several focus points which form a loop), and the monster would follow that route until seeing the player
+    - patrol around a single point (not exactly a special case of the above) in a random'ish manner
+  - when chasing player and losing sight, follow route to last known player position
+  - some monsters could e.g. smell or sense otherwise the player, and find route to them even if not seen
+  - some monsters could alert other monsters which would rush to the current location of the player

+So it would often be the case that we need the route from multiple starting points to a single target.
+Can this be somehow included in the algorithm?

+The layout of room based dungeon levels should allow much more efficient wayfinding.

+Side note about using various map generation algorithms: It would make more sense story-wise to use a given algorithm on a given level of the dungeon.

+## 2022-09-13

+Let's add wayfinding to staircases to the game, and then start thinking about the next major milestones.

+I've noticed a couple of bugs in the level generation: Sometimes the down staircase is not reachable from the up staircase, and sometimes the corridors brush against the rooms.
+The latter is probably because I didn't implement the non-brushing algorithm to the binary space partition algo.
+The former needs to be debugged using the mapgen test.

+If the player has seen the staircase to which they initiate wayfinding, a route is computed and attached to the player object.
+Also "autopilot" is engaged.
+But, unlike with the auto-walk, there's no fixed "autopilot event" which would be replayed over and over.
+The autopilot event should be a generator of sorts, that is a function which, in the case of auto-walk, always returns the same event, and in the case of wayfinding, checks the next step on the player route and creates an appropriate event.
+Also changes in player environment should not cancel the wayfinding.

+Note: Player wayfinding should use only the visible portion of the tile map.

+Perhaps auto-walk and wayfinding should be two different states?
+On the other hand, they both fall naturally under the heading _automatic walking_.

+There must be a more elegant way to handle the following:

+- directions (0, ..., 7)
+- unit displacement vectors (`{ dx, dy }`)
+- input keys (u, i, o, ...)

+The last item could probably be abstracted away, and the movement inputs to the actual game would simply be directions.